Automattic/vip-block-data-api/README.md

 }
 ```

-Here, the `id` and `parentId` fields are dynamically generated, unique IDs that help to identify parent-child relationships in the `innerBlocks` under a block, in the overall block structure.The resulting `innerBlocks` is a flattened list, that can be untangled using the combination of `id` and `parentId` fields.
-This is helpful in being able to give back a complicated nesting structure, without having any knowledge as to how deep this nesting goes.
+Here, the `id` and `parentId` fields are dynamically generated, unique IDs that help to identify parent-child relationships.
+The resulting `innerBlocks` is a flattened list that can be untangled using the combination of `id` and `parentId` fields.
+This construction is necessary to represent content of any nesting depth.

-In addition, the attributes of a block are a list of `name`, `value` pairs so as to avoid having to figure out the type of each block.
-This allows giving back any block's attributes.
+In addition, the attributes of a block are a generic list of `name`, `value` pairs.
+Otherwise, a type would have to be created for each block.

+We have chosen to trade off specificity for interoperability.

 #### Examples